 There are two common forms of FIP: a ‘wet’ form and a ‘dry’ form.
 In both forms, the clinical signs vary depending on the involved organs, such as the peritoneum, pleurae, liver, kidneys, central nervous system (CNS), and eyes.
 FIP causes immune-mediated vasculitis, meaning that blood vessels of any organ can be affected with clinical signs resulting from the damage to the affected organ.
 In the ‘wet’ form the damage is greater and is more rapidly fatal than the ‘dry’ form.

 Furthermore, in the ‘wet’ form, obvious thick yellow fluids build up in the cat’s belly or chest.
-The disease develops within 4-6 weeks from infection and has an extremely stressful effect on both cats and humans.
+The disease develops within 4-6 weeks from infection and has an extremely stressful effect on both cats and owners.
 In contrast, the ‘dry’ form’s clinical signs are usually vague, including weight loss, lack of energy, and appetite.
 The disease develops over a longer period, potentially even a year, but usually takes a toll within several weeks to a few months.
 Although both ‘wet’ and ‘dry’ forms have a history of nearly a 100% mortality rate, there are some new insights regarding the treatment and prevention possibilities of FCoV/FIP that are being further investigated.

 Factors that Could Increase the Likelihood of FIP Development